jlis/judge/README.md

 app/config/features.php
 ```

-A **feature** is defined as something which is either on or off and should be only used for that kind if toggles.
+A **feature** is defined as something which is either on or off and should be only used for that kind of toggles.
 Lets see:

 ```php
 'show_memory_usage' => [